Bulgaria

 General information

-The field school started: 2013 -2024 the workshop took place at the archaeological site of Stobi (R. of N. Macedonia);
+The field school started: 2013 -2024.
+The workshop took place at the archaeological site of Stobi (R. of N. Macedonia);

 Venue: National Archaeological Reserve Deultum - Debelt